 In 1985, the Lubavitcher Rebbe sent a young couple, Rabbi Yossie & Rivka Denburg, to educate Jewish children in Broward/Palm Beach counties.
 Their original class had 4 early childhood youngsters; today the Hebrew Academy’s 400 students are part of a highly-respected, much-awarded, fully-accredited Day School.
 It even created two affiliated high schools, Rohr Bais Chaya Academy [girls] and the Mesivta of Coral Springs [boys].

-Morphing from the Denburg’s living-room to rented synagogue space, and then to its first building, HACS is now a 32,500 sq. feet facility which includes a 5,000 square foot state-of-the-art gymnasium.
+Morphing from the Denburg’s living-room to rented synagogue space, and then to its first building, LHA is now a 32,500 sq. feet facility which includes a 5,000 square foot state-of-the-art gymnasium.
 A school’s history, however, is more than the number of students it educates and the size of its campus; it’s the story of individuals who first came as children and who eagerly returned as parents.

 School Educational Philosophy